QuBenhao/LeetCode/problems/problems_2981/problem.md

 # 2981.
-Find Longest Special Substring That Occurs Thrice I
+Find Longest Special Substring That Occurs Thrice I [Rating: 1505.31]

 <p>You are given a string <code>s</code> that consists of lowercase English letters.</p>